Guilyx/bateman-equations-project/README.md

-# The growth and decay of members of a radioactive
+# The growth and decay of members of a radioactive series

 C++ Academic project (2017)